Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 ## 1. Sample Application
 Integrating Dask and Taipy is demonstrated best with an example.
-In this article, we'll consider a Taipy data workflow with 4 tasks:
+In this article, we'll consider a Taipy data workflow with four tasks:

 - Data Preprocessing and Customer Scoring:
 Read and process a large dataset using Dask.
 - Feature Engineering and Segmentation:
 Score customers based on purchase behavior.
-- Segment Analysis: Segment customers into different categories based on these scores and other factors.
+- Segment Analysis: Segment customers into categories based on these scores and other factors.
 - Summary Statistics for High-Value Customers:
 Analyze each customer segment to derive insights

-We will explore the code of these 4 tasks in finer detail.
+We will explore the code of these four tasks in finer detail.
 Note that this code is your Python code and is not using Taipy.
-In a later section, we will show how you can use Taipy to model your existing data applications, and reap the benefits of its workflow orchestration with little effort.
+In a later section, we will show how you can use Taipy to model your existing data applications and reap the benefits of its workflow orchestration with little effort.

 <hr/>

-The application will comprise of the following 5 files:
+The application will comprise of the following five files:

 ```
 algos/